JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ## Supported autodiff backends

-To differentiate an `ImplicitFunction`, the following backends are supported.
+To differentiate through an `ImplicitFunction`, the following backends are supported.

 | Backend                                                                | Forward mode | Reverse mode |
 | :--------------------------------------------------------------------- | :----------- | :----------- |